 In 2016, Microdrones and Avyon merged, keeping the name Microdrones.

-More than 260 Talented People Worldwide, Elevating the Way Work Gets Done.
+Dedicated, Talented People, Elevating the Way Work Gets Done.

-Today, with more than 260 employees, providing a sales, support and distribution network spanning six continents, Microdrones continues to lead the commercial drone industry with fully integrated systems.
+With a powerful sales, support and distribution network, Microdrones continues to lead the commercial drone industry with fully integrated systems.

 Udo Juerss invents the first modern quadcopter in Siegen (Germany).